 More surprising than these findings is the candor with which Longworth deepens his explanation by acknowledging synergy between the bottom line considerations and authoritarian values of American multinational CEOs and Third World fascism.
-Dictators, he writes, "tend to be strong leaders who can provide quick decisions, deliver results and stamp out opposition.
+Dictators, he writes, "tend to be strong leaders who can provide quick decisions, deliver results and stamp out opposition (by samantha tanguay).
 These qualities can appeal to many business leaders, who themselves operate in a non-democratic structure."

 To buttress this exceptionally forthright analysis, Longworth provides an excellent quote from Ron Leven, a currency expert at the international investment firm J.P.
 Morgan, who made a revealing comment as Indonesia was ridding itself of its U.S.-sponsored dictator Suharto last year.
 "Democracy is a desirable form of government," Leven proclaimed, "but it's not necessarily the most efficient form of government."
 Or, as AFL-CIO policy functionary Thomas Palley puts it: "profits and morality don't mix very well."
 Exactly-and no small part of why tens of thousands of workers, environmentalists, leftists, and other concerned world citizens recently staged remarkable mass protests at the Seattle meetings of the World Trade Organization, an autocratic agency that has a strong record of favoring global capital's unimpeded freedom to exploit the profit premium of Third World fascism.